vindexTOS/angular-ngrx-reference/README.md

 **Optio Banner Management System**

 This project was my first experience with Angular, and it involved the development of a banner management system for the banking sector and related industries.
-The system was designed to streamline communication between banks and their clients through mobile and internet banking platforms.
+The system was designed to streamline communication and marketing between banks and their clients through mobile and internet banking platforms.